 Yelp Inc, Creative Commons (2014) ©

 Annotating the internet isn’t a new concept – it’s just that predecessors like Third Voice, WOT (Web Of Trust) and even a Google prototype called SideWiki have not been as successful as Genius.
-And they were not launched at a time of such epidemic levels of online abuse; 70% of adults in the US have experienced online harassment or trolling.
+And they were not launched at a time of such epidemic levels of online abuse; 70% of young adults in the US have experienced online harassment or trolling.

 A ten-year study of comments on the Guardian’s website found that eight of its ten most abused regular contributors were women.
 As such, female-focused publications like Lenny and Broadly are opting out of below-the-line commenting.
 “It's so easy for a commenter to go on to a site and just totally take a dump on this really well-reported story that someone has done,” says Tracie Egan Morrissey, editor-in-chief of Broadly.
 “People are totally within their right to say that stuff, but they are not going to say it on my property, on my time.”

 There’s been a sea change from the printed page to the screen.
 We can make any flat text more interesting, more interactive, and more funIlan Zechory, co-founder of Genius